cvjena/electromyogram/README.md

 | ![Locations ](files/locations_fridlund.jpg)  |  ![Locations ](files/locations_kuramoto.jpg) |

 If you want to define your own scheme, just create a new class that inherits from `emg.Schematic` and implement the `get_sensor_locations` function.
-Then use it in the `interpolate` function and you are good to go.
+Then use it in the `interpolate` function, and you are good to go.

 ## Todos

-- [ ] Handle if not all values are given for a schematic better
+- [ ] Handle if not all values are given for a better schematic
 - [ ] Add result images
-- [ ] Add function to draw triangulation onto the 2D canvas
+- [ ] Add a function to draw triangulation onto the 2D canvas
-- [ ] Add function to draw sensor locations onto the 2D canvas
+- [ ] Add a function to draw sensor locations onto the 2D canvas
-- [ ] Add option to remove the area outside the canonical face model
+- [ ] Add the option to remove the area outside the canonical face model
-- [ ] Make a nicer interface for the channel names
+- [ ] Make a better interface for the channel names
 - [ ] Add function to create the according colorbar for matplotlib in the correct size

 ## License